rogertestevnt/bdd_capybara/README.md

 # bdd_capybara
-Code sample for web automation testing using cucumber, capybara and ruby
+Code sample for web automation testing using Cucumber, Capybara and Ruby

 Please follow the steps below for running the sample feature: